Skip to content

 October 2023.
 The first line of code was written.

-The motivation was straightforward: learn Rust.
+The motivation was simple: learn Rust.
 Rust has a steep learning curve — you can only truly master it through real-world practice.
-After searching for a suitable project without success, the decision was made to build something from scratch.
-A message queue was the right choice: networking, concurrency, storage, and protocols — every area where Rust excels.
+After searching for a suitable project without success, the decision was made to build a message queue from scratch.
+Networking, concurrency, storage, and protocols — every area where Rust excels.
+This project was never about commercial gain.
+It was about doing something technically worth doing.

 The Problems We Saw

-Having worked in the messaging queue space for years, the structural problems in this field were clear — long-standing issues that had never been fundamentally solved.
+Having worked in the messaging space for years, the structural problems in this field were clear — long-standing issues that had never been fundamentally solved.

 These are not minor issues.
 They are architectural flaws.
 Patching them is futile.
 They require a clean-slate design.